Xakkusu/p4-build-your-dream/README.md

 - to provide the user with an informative website about pc builds
 - to provide the user with the ability to become part of a community of pc builders
 - to provide the user with the opportunity to upload, edit and delete their own pc build with information about it
-- to provide the user with the opportunity to comment on ones own or others' pc builds, the comments can be edited and deleted
+- to provide the user with the opportunity to comment on one's own or others' pc builds, the comments can be edited and deleted
 - to provide the user with the ability to search all posts via their tags
 - to provide the user with the ability to show their appreciation of a post with likes
 - to provide the user with the ability give input on what features the website could need and hence become a part of the development process